Coul33t/Github-fast-tutorial/README.md

 Github is a really, really, REALLY, __REALLY__ useful tool used for control versioning.
 It is mostly used for computer code, but it can be used for everything you want.
 It allows for:
 - tracking changes into your codes (-> commits made)
-- collaborative developement (-> Pul lrequest tab)
+- collaborative developement (-> Pull requests tab)
 - Conflict handling (for example, if two persons modified the same file, when uploading, you can merge the different parts together to avoid erasing code)
 - Bug tracking (-> Issues tab)